Acoustic Emission Monitoring During Pressure Tests

 Ideal for Real-Time Monitoring

-Because AE works continuously during pressurization, it allows technicians to immediately spot and react to structural changes, potentially stopping a test before a failure occurs.
+By operating continuously during pressurization, acoustic emission monitoring enables technicians to react instantly to structural changes.
 This real-time capability adds a proactive layer of safety and quality assurance.

 The Role of AE in Pressure Testing